Kindle vs. Kobo: The Future of Reading

-While the Kobo’s screen offers it a modest advantage in terms of pixel density over the Paperwhite 2 (265ppi vs. 212ppi, but the Paperwhite 3, Voyage, and Oasis take the lead with 300ppi), that’s not what makes the H2O better at displaying type.
+While the Kobo’s screen offers it a modest advantage in terms of pixel density (265dpi vs. 212 on the Kindle Paperwhites), that’s not what makes the H2O better at displaying type.
 It’s the type engine itself.

 Kobo offers ten different fonts, 24 sizing options, and the TypeGenius function for customizing the sharpness and weighting of those fonts to render exactly the way you want them to.
 You can also use custom fonts natively on Kobo e-readers.

 Besides font choices, you can also make granular adjustments to line height and margin width, each controlled by a dedicated slider.
 A rarely mentioned tweak that you can make is to adjust the target areas for page turns.
 On a Kindle, these areas aren’t user adjustable.